Gtajisan/MTK-FARHAN/README.md

 ## Install

-### Linux  / Mac OS - (Ubuntu recommended, no patched kernel needed except for kamakiri)
+### Linux  / Mac OS - (Ubuntu recommended, no patched kernel needed except for FATHAN)

 #### Install python >=3.8, git and other deps